-Relevant ESS Reasons for Applicability of the standard ESS2: Labour and Working Conditions Due to engagement of Direct worker, Contracted workers and Community workers (likely for EAP and other non-structural interventions) for rehabilitation work ESS3: Resource Efficiency, Civil and hydro-mechanical work including resource Pollution Prevention and consumption; requiring protection of physical environment Management and conservation of resources

-Relevant ESS Reasons for Applicability of the standard ESS 4: Community Health and Safety Rehabilitation work, although limited to dam complex, can increase community exposure to risk and impacts; directly or indirectly.
-ESS 6: Biodiversity Conservation and Sustainable Management of Living Natural resources Dam is in within Malabar Wildlife Sanctuary.
-To minimise risks due to rehabilitation works within protected area especially because of waste and noise generation, Biodiversity Conservation Plan will be prepared.
-ESS 10: Stakeholder Engagement Plan For engagement of stakeholders in all structural and non- structural measures e.g. implementation of Early flood Warning system, siren systems, broadcasting facilities, Emergency Action Plan etc.
+Relevant ESS Reasons for Applicability of the standard ESS1: GBV/SEAH risk mitigation framework The works may lead to interface of migrant labour with communities ESS2: Labour and Working Conditions Due to engagement of Direct worker, Contracted workers and Community workers (likely for EAP and other non-structural interventions) for rehabilitation work ESS3: Resource Efficiency, Pollution Prevention and Management Civil and hydro-mechanical work including resource consumption; requiring protection of physical environment and conservation of resources ESS 4: Community Health and Safety Rehabilitation work, although limited to dam complex, can increase community exposure to risk and impacts; directly or indirectly.
+ESS 6: Biodiversity Conservation and Sustainable Management of Living Natural resources The dams fall on the periphery of Idukki Wild Life Sanctuary.
+Though, the sub project activities are confined in the dam area and no impact to flora or fauna, to improve the growth of flora and fauna & to minimise risks due to rehabilitation works on forest and wild life, Biodiversity Conservation Plan will be prepared.
+ESS 10: Stakeholder Engagement Plan For engagement of stakeholders in all structural and non- structural measures e.g. implementation of Early flood Warning system, siren systems, Emergency Action Plan etc.